ghollisjr/makeres-cpp/README.txt

 variables in any applicable operators; since they are required whereas declared values are not, this is one area where C/C++ syntax is properly optimized.

+WARNING: At the moment, this library assumes GCC as the compiler;
+doing otherwise makes this project much more complicated than is reasonable for the author's current situation.